MVerbakel/MVerbakel.github.io/_posts/2021-04-11-power-calculations.md

 Let's say we have 1000 visitors per day, the base mean is 5 (muA=5), standard deviation = 8, and we want a minimum detectable effect of 0.5 (muB=5.5).
 We've been told we can only give the treatment to 10%, so we have 2 options:

 - 1) Split 50/50: put 10% in control and 10% in variant, giving us 200 visitors per day (20%).
 Plugging in our values with a sampling ratio of 1 (nA/nB), we will need a total of 8022 visitors (4011 in each group).
 With 200 visitors per day, our runtime is 8,022 / 200 = 40 days.
 - 2) Split 90/10: put 10% in variant and the remaining 90% in control, giving us the full 1000 visitors per day.
-Due to the uneven split, we now need a total of 22,280 visitors (nA=20,052 and nB=2228).
+Due to the uneven split (ratio=nA/nB=9/1=9), we now need a total of 22,280 visitors (nA=20,052 and nB=2228).
 However, despite the higher total, as we have a larger daily sample, we only need a runtime of 22,280 / 1000 = 22 days.

 [Sample size calculator](http://powerandsamplesize.com/Calculators/Compare-2-Means/2-Sample-Equality) used for the above.